AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem_healthcheck_6.4.md

    ![Health check for eventproxy,ims](../../img/events_aem_22.png "Health check for ims-events")

-## IO Events registration health check
+## Adobe I/O Events registration health check

 In order to check that the AEM instance registered itself as an Adobe I/O Events Provider, execute a sling health check using the `csm-events` tag.